ninacourlee/Bog-fungi-complex-metabarcoding-analysis/README.md

 **How to use the script**
 1) Download primary data (data.csv, metadata.csv, checklist.csv /data folder in this repository)
 2) Load and run Bog fun meta analysis.ipynb in Google Colabs or other environment
-3) Generated figures and tables are available in outpub
+3) Generated figures and tables are available in /output folder in this repository

 **Data storage**